 If there’s one thing that virtually every recruiter can agree on, it’s that working for a company with a strong reputation makes it much easier to recruit top talent.

 Employment branding is the recipe that helps your company beat the competition for top talent.
-And your employer branding strategy is the key ingredient to make that happen.
+And your employer branding strategy is the filling of your pie.
+The spaghetti to your Alfredo.
+Essentially, your employer branding strategy is the key ingredient to making that happen.

 In this article, we’ll explore how to build and develop a winning employer branding process.
-But first, let’s step back and examine what employer branding means.
+But first, let’s step back and examine the definition of employer branding.

 What is employer branding?